dontinhqt/nghuuphuoc.github.io/_posts/2013-10-10-install-macport-and-various-packages.md

 date:   2013-10-10 20:16:42
 ---

-# What is MacPort?
+## What is MacPort?

 There are two ways to install a library, package on MacOS:

-* Manually: Using a compiler
+* __Manually__: Using a compiler

     Compile the package.
 Most of the packages are written in C language, therefore using a C/C++ compiler is a general way to compile, and install these packages.
     If the package requires other dependencies one, you have to off course download, compile them manually.

-* Automatically: Using packages manager
+* __Automatically__: Using packages manager

     The package managers help you install any package automatically, easily.
 It also download and install the required packages automatically.
 Other operating systems provide manager like this, such as _yum_ (on Centos), _apt_ (on Ubuntu).
     On MacOS, there are [MacPort](http://www.macports.org), [Homebrew](http://mxcl.github.io/homebrew), and [Fink](http://www.finkproject.org).

-# Install MacPort
+## Install MacPort

 ![Install MacPort](/img/macport-install.png)